How can I internationalise my Linkedin prospecting?

 • Monthly ROI: 3.3

 The main challenge encountered with this strategy was our ability to deliver accounts.
 We supply LinkedIn accounts that have been warmed up for 3 months and have more than 500 connections.
-This is an essential factor in guaranteeing account security.
+This is an essential factor in guaranteeing account security, thus reducing the risks associated with exporting and international business development.

 With so many customers taking on average between 2 and 10 LinkedIn accounts, we had to set up a “waiting list”.
-However, with the money generated, we have tripled our production capacity, betting that these good statistics will continue.
-What’s more, with the profit generated, in addition to production, we were able to start SEA (advertising) as well as the deployment of an outsourced sales force but on site in New York.
-They know the codes better, and can therefore increase our probability of closing and, above all, the number of LinkedIn accounts rented (our average shopping basket).
+However, with the money generated, we tripled our production capacity, betting that these good statistics would continue.
+What’s more, with the profit generated, in addition to production, we were able to start SEA (advertising) as well as deploying an outsourced sales force but on site in New York.
+They know the codes better, and will therefore be able to increase our probability of closing and, above all, the number of LinkedIn accounts rented (our average basket), thus strengthening our international sales presence.

-Internationalization should be considered at an early stage, even for a fledgling company.
+In conclusion, internationalization should be considered quickly, even for a fledgling company.
 The more digital your business, the easier it will be to internationalize.
-The key is to prepare your prospecting as early as possible, so as to generate income quickly.
+The key is to prepare your prospecting as early as possible so as to generate income quickly.
 These will enable you to stabilize your growth and internationalization.
 If you don’t generate revenue quickly, this could indicate that the target country isn’t relevant at the moment.
-By following my method, you minimize your initial investment.
+By following my method, you minimize the initial investment.
+Improving your international Linkedin prospecting is essential for developing new relationships and optimizing your global business development.

-For a better understanding of the acquisition loops I used, I invite you to consult the following two complementary articles:
+To better understand the acquisition loops I used, I invite you to consult the following two complementary articles:

 Picture of Tristan Bance